-My primary research interrogates pressing issues at the intersection of environmental theory and practice, including catastrophic climate change, environmental racism, and climate disobedience.
+My primary research interrogates pressing issues at the intersection of environmental political theory and practice, including catastrophic climate change, environmental racism, and climate disobedience.
 In working on these issues, I engage diverse literatures within political theory and across disciplines.
 For instance, I draw on Buddhist ethics to expose problems with geo-engineering, economics research to develop a new principle for distributing international climate burdens, and anti-speciesist theory to unpack the historical foundations of white supremacism.
 I also pursue work in the history of political thought and race theory, which has yielded several publications.

 For a full list of my publications, including peer-reviewed articles, invited chapters, and book reviews, please click here.

 I am currently working on a book project entitled "Before Collapse: A Political Theory of Climate Catastrophe."
 You can read more about it here.

 The following is a list of article-length projects I am currently pursuing, at various stages in the production process.